LimeDrive/stream-fusion/docs/en/Catalogs/prerequis.md

 # Installation Prerequisites - Stremio Catalog Providers

-Before installing the Stremio Catalog Providers plugin, make sure you have met the following prerequisites:
+Before installing the Stremio Catalog Providers addon, make sure you have met the following prerequisites:

-## 1. Stream Fusion Installation
+## 1. StreamFusion Installation

 !!! important "Mandatory"
-    An existing installation of Stream Fusion is required, as the Stremio Catalog Providers plugin shares the PostgreSQL database and Redis instance with Stream Fusion.
+    An existing installation of Stream Fusion is required, as the Stremio Catalog Providers addon shares the PostgreSQL database and Redis instance with Stream Fusion.

 ## 2. Dedicated Domain

-* Create a specific domain for the Stremio Catalog Providers plugin.
+* Create a specific domain for the Stremio Catalog Providers addon.

 ## 3. TMDB (The Movie Database) Account

 !!! warning "API Key required"
-    A TMDB account is necessary to obtain an API Key, which is mandatory for the plugin to function.
+    A TMDB account is necessary to obtain an API Key, which is mandatory for the addon to function.

 * Create an account on [TMDB](https://www.themoviedb.org/)
 * Obtain an API Key in your account settings